SharePoint Web Parts

 ows_q_TEXT_WorkPhone (managed: WorkPhoneOWSTEXT)

-Let’s skip the details of all possible crawled и managed properties settings and pay attention to the two settings which make a column content available for search.
-For crawled properties there is the setting Include in full-text index.
+Let’s skip the details of all possible crawled и managed properties settings and pay attention to the two settings which make column content available for search.
+For crawled properties, there is the setting Include in the full-text index.

-The table below describes the dependencies of content showing in search result (Read more What makes SharePoint column searchable):
+The table below describes the dependencies of content showing in search results:

 Crawled Property